 What kind of advice would you give someone who wants to transition into a career in data analytics?

 If students who are working in, say, core business function areas like marketing or finance or strategy or operations get this degree, it will provide them with the opportunity to get their hands dirty with programming and technical skills in addition to conceptual knowledge.
-This is going to give them that extra edge over anybody else who doesn’t have those data analytics skills.
+This is going to provide that extra edge over anybody else who doesn’t have those data analytics skills.
 If you want to enhance your career and draw powerful insights from data, you will gain a significant advantage over your peers if you have this degree.

 Do you have anything else that you wanted to touch on?

-So, if the students want a program that is a little bit different and incorporates these futuristic problems that society is going to face, they absolutely should look at our program — our focus is on developing a holistic data mindset.
+So, if students want a program that is a little bit different and incorporates these futuristic problems that society is going to face, they absolutely should look at our program — our focus is on developing a holistic data mindset.
 Key concerns like data ethics and privacy are completely incorporated into our program.
 And not only is this threaded into each course across our curriculum, but we also have specific courses in the program that focus on these topics.